iterative/dvc.org/static/docs/use-cases/data-storage-on-external-drive.md

 mounted on the directory `/mnt/data/` (through NFS, Samba, etc.), the solution would be the same.

-However, in this case the data are most probably used by a team of people, so make sure to check also the case of
+However, in this case the data is most probably used by a team of people, so make sure to check also the case of
 [Shared Development Server](/doc/use-cases/multiple-data-scientists-on-a-single-machine).